manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 # About

-I've recently taken part in building [LogBuddy.io](https://logbuddy.io), in the role of principal software and systems engineer.
+One of my current tasks at Joboo.de is to define an architecture and tech stack for our most complex web UIs, where our existing Symfony & Twig solution just won't cut it.

-The project not only scratched one of my own itches (how do I get the log output of [my bash-based Continuous Delivery tool](https://github.com/manuelkiessling/simplecd/) into a web browser?), I also wanted to use it as an excuse to finally build my first software-and-systems project that was 100% serverless in the backend and 100% an SPA on the frontend.
+In order to experiment in a wholesome way, I used this as an excuse to finally build my first software-and-systems project that was 100% serverless in the backend and 100% an SPA on the frontend.

 After all, that's how all great software projects start: with [CV Driven Development](https://www.clairecodes.com/blog/2019-05-15-cv-driven-development/)!